 Feldenkrais Classes (optional)

-The Feldenkrais MethodTM teaches one how to relax and function more effectively at the piano and in daily life.
-In Awareness Through MovementTM lessons, the Feldenkrais practitioner leads students through subtle movements that enhance self-awareness, flexibility, and coordination.
+The Feldenkrais MethodTM teaches on how to relax and function more effectively at the piano and in daily life.
+In Awareness Through MovementTM lessons, our certified Feldenkrais practitioner leads students through subtle movements that enhance self-awareness, flexibility, and coordination.
 All ATMTM classes will relate to piano playing and performance.
 Highly recommended for those wanting to reduce excess physical tension in their playing that can cause pain or eventual injury.

 Note: Enrollment in Feldenkrais classes is optional.
-The charge for classes is $60 for the full three-week series (8 classes).
+The total charge is $80 for the full three-week series (8 one-hour classes).

 Please click on the "Faculty" page, located in the left menu, for Master Class faculty.

-A hearing to select performers for the master classes will take place on the first Monday afternoon of the Academy.
-Any Piano Academy participant wishing to be considered for this honor must audition on the hearing date with a work from the standard repertoire (for example, one movement from a sonata or concerto, a prelude and fugue, a set of variations, a suite, an étude, or a character piece) that has been memorized and polished.
+A hearing to select performers for the master classes will take place on the first Sunday and/or Monday afternoon of the Academy (6/25-26).
+Any Piano Academy participant wishing to be considered for this honor must audition on the hearing date with a work from the standard repertoire (for example, one movement from a sonata or concerto, a prelude and fugue, a set of variations, a suite, an étude, or a character piece).
+The master class audition piece should be memorized and polished.

 Performances: Many performance opportunities, including six concerts showcasing Piano Academy participants will be available.

-Summer Festival 2012: Recitals by Piano Academy and Indiana University faculty, guest artists, students; university-level master classes, workshops and guest lectures; piano duet concert featuring all participants; duo and chamber music guest concerts.
+Summer Festival 2017: Recitals by Piano Academy and Indiana University faculty, guest artists, students; university-level master classes and guest lectures; piano duet concert featuring all participants; duo and chamber music guest concerts.

 Cultural opportunities: Libraries, museums, theaters, book and music stores.